leonlinsx/minimal-mistakes/_posts/2020-10-21-activism-disney.md

 2. But not unheard of.
 Bill Ackman vs Carl Icahn on Herbalife is a famous example.
 3. The 100% in the table stands for >100% growth, similar to the >(100)% standing for more than 100% decline
 4. This is a simplistic take, since there could be other costs not accounted for in the operating income reported here.
 The tax treatment for the businesses or interest expense might be different, just to give examples.
+5. It's the first section of its [annual report](https://thewaltdisneycompany.com/app/uploads/2020/01/2019-Annual-Report.pdf "ar"), if you're interested in taking a closer look
+6. I think people know that ESPN is the big money maker for Disney from some other publicly disclosed numbers, but I'm not going to dig further unless needed.
+7. Disney acquired TFCF, which also gave them a stake in Hulu.
+"On March 20, 2019, the Company acquired the outstanding capital stock of TFCF, a diversified global media and entertainment company." and "The acquisition purchase price totaled $69.5 billion, of which the Company paid $35.7 billion in cash and $33.8 billion in Disney shares." and "As part of the TFCF acquisition, the Company acquired TFCF’s 30% interest in Hulu increasing our ownership to 60%.
+As a result, the Company began consolidating Hulu" from pdf page 98 of the 2019 10K.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*